-Betty Marion White Ludden (born January 17, 1922) is an American actress and comedian.
-With a television career spanning over 80 years, White has worked longer in that medium than anyone else in the television industry.
+Betty Marion White Ludden (January 17, 1922 – December 31, 2021) was an American actress and comedian.
+With a television career spanning over 80 years, White worked longer in that medium than anyone else in the television industry.
 Regarded as a pioneer of television, she was one of the first women to exert control in front of and behind the camera and is recognized as the first woman to produce a sitcom (Life with Elizabeth), which contributed to her receiving the honorary title Mayor of Hollywood in 1955.
 She has received eight Emmy Awards in various categories, three American Comedy Awards, three Screen Actors Guild Awards, and a Grammy Award.
 She has a star on the Hollywood Walk of Fame, is a 1985 Television Hall of Fame inductee, and a 2009 Disney Legend.

 White is known for her award-winning roles as Sue Ann Nivens on The Mary Tyler Moore Show (1973–1977), with Mary Tyler Moore, Ed Asner, Valerie Harper, Gavin MacLeod, Ted Knight, and Georgia Engel; and Rose Nylund on The Golden Girls (1985–1992), with Bea Arthur, Rue McClanahan, and Estelle Getty.
 The Writers Guild of America has included both sitcoms in its list of the 101 Best-Written TV Series of All Time.
 At age 88, she returned to a weekly sitcom playing Elka Ostrovsky on Hot in Cleveland (2010–2015), with Valerie Bertinelli, Jane Leeves, and Wendie Malick.